 The viral rice paper pizza recipe is essentially a stovetop, ultra-thin “pizza” made by layering rice paper in a pan, adding chili oil, stirring in an egg for structure, topping it with your favorite mix-ins (hot dogs and corn are unexpectedly iconic), and melting cheese over the top before folding it into a crispy half-moon.

-And if you ask me, it’s proof that pizza isn’t about geography, it’s about possibility.
+It does not require an annoying oven, yeast, dough, or waiting because I'm impatient.
+It's quick, unique, and playful, and if you ask me, it’s proof that pizza isn’t about geography, it’s about possibility.

 Ingredients You’ll Need